-While Hepatitis A usually goes away on its own without treatment, Hepatitis C and Hepatitis B symptoms can be more serious.
+While hepatitis A usually goes away on its own without treatment, hepatitis C and hepatitis B symptoms can be more serious.
 Hepatitis B can be either acute or chronic, affecting the liver in ways that range anywhere from mild to serious.
-While the Hepatitis B symptoms are often short-lived and rarely result in death, HBV can lead to life-threatening complications such as cirrhosis or cancer of the liver.
+While hepatitis B symptoms are often short-lived and rarely result in death, HBV can lead to life-threatening complications such as cirrhosis or cancer of the liver.

 How is Hepatitis B Prevented?

 One of the best ways of preventing hepatitis B is to get yourself vaccinated.
 Many people are vaccinated at birth or during the course of their childhood, which should offer protection for an entire lifetime.
 If you feel that you have not been vaccinated, talk to your doctor about whether the vaccine is right for you.

 Hepatitis B can be transmitted in a variety of ways, as HBV is highly contagious.
-The Centers for Disease Control reports that Hepatitis B is 50 – 100 times more infectious than HIV.
+The Centers for Disease Control reports that hepatitis B is 50 to 100 times more infectious than HIV.
 It is contracted through bodily fluids such as blood, semen, vaginal fluids, and even urine.

 If you are sexually active, be careful: Hepatitis B can be transmitted through vaginal, oral, or anal sex.
 Use safe sex practices, such as condoms and dental dams to reduce your chances of exposure to HBV.

-If you believe you have been exposed to HBV or are developing Hepatitis B symptoms, get yourself tested.
-Through regular testing, you and your sexual partner can prevent transmission of any STDs to one another, such as Hepatitis B.
+If you believe you have been exposed to HBV or are developing hepatitis B symptoms, get yourself tested.
+Through regular testing, you and your sexual partner can prevent transmission of any STDs, such as Hepatitis B, to one another.